 In the summer of 2009 I acquired an MFJ-1910 33' telescoping fiberglass mast (link) that I hope will be useful in field operations.
 This mast is very much like a larger version of the 20' Black Widow I have been using.
 Reviews of this mast (link) indicate that it is fragile so I will use it to support only very lightweight wire antennas and will support these antennas at the second-from-the-top section to reduce mast bowing.
 I used this mast to support a an 88' doublet (see below) during the 2010 2010 Arizona ScQRPions "Freeze Your B___ Off" event and the mast did a yeoman job of supporting this antenna with only insignificant bowing (photo).
 To support this mast, I have re-engineered a retired roof-top TV antenna tripod.
 (Note: replacement elements for the MFJ-1910 mast are available from MFJ at a cost of $5 each.)

-In order to use the 44' doublet with the 33' MFJ mast, I have made a 30' feedline-extension from a second piece military 72Ω twinlead.
+In order to use the 44' doublet with the 33' MFJ mast, I made a 30' feedline-extension from a second piece military 72Ω twinlead.
+(Alas—I have lost this feedline-extension; any ideas where I might find more of this nice twinlead?)

 I tested my 88' doublet during the 2010 Arizona ScQRPions "Freeze Your B___ Off" event and found that the LDG Z-11 matched the 88' doublet easily on 20 and 40m but the best the Z-11 could do on 80m was about 2.5:1.
 This antenna worked well during the 2010 ARCI Fall QSO Party, and it even allowed me to make a two-way QRP QSO with Hawaii on 15m, a band it's not supposed to work well on.
-As during the previous event, the best match I could achieve on 80m was about 2.5:1; I intend to shorten the feedline by about 2' to see if this allows a better match on 80m.
-I also plan to build an less-lossy air-core balun to replace my current iron-core balun.
+As during the previous event, the best match I could achieve on 80m was about 2.5:1.
+It's likely a slightly different feedline length would allow a better match on 80m.

 UPDATE 1: After using the 88' doublet suspended as an inverted-vee on the 33' mast for the 2011 Arizona ScQRPions "Freeze Your B___ Off" event I have begun to re-think this antenna's usefulness.
 Propogation was very poor the day of this event and very few stations were heard on 20m.
 In fact, I heard only three FYBO stations on 20m, and all were located in Florida.
 I later learned that K8RAT, just 150 miles or so north of me, heard many stations on 20m with his 98' doublet suspended horizontally at 40' and worked FYBO stations all over the country on 20m.
 I have verified that the 88' doublet is neither open nor shorted at the center insulator, the feedline and legs aren't open, and the balun is properly constructed and performing as it should.
 I am left with the conclusion that either the doublet is too directive on 20m--it's effectively an Extended Double Zepp on 20m--or that it was close enough to the ground when supported as inverted-vee from the 33' mast that the take-off angle was high enough I simply wasn't able to hear most of the stations on the band.
 The problem may be, in fact, a combination of both of these.